elixir-explorer/explorer/README.md

   permitted in series of any dtype.

 - using a dataframe, that is just a way to represent one or more series together, and work with them as a whole.
-The only restriction is that all the series shares the same size.
+The only restriction is that all the series share the same size.

 A series can be created from a list: